The Complete “Idiot’s Guide” to Iran and the BombBy Christian StorkWho What WhyAs our Nobel laureate President ascended to the podium on

 the American and Israeli citizenries are very skeptical about war with

-(one ongoing), are overwhelmingly opposed to another war in the Middle
+still reeling from the unpleasant effects of two costly occupations (one ongoing), are overwhelmingly opposed to another war in the Middle

 East.
 Likewise, although a majority of Israelis view Iran’s nuclear